-Wednesday, June 8, 4:00pm PDT
+Friday, March 23, 2018, 2:00pm PDT

 Proposals must be submitted electronically via Spot prior to the deadline.
+The Spot proposal submission system is open.
 Proposals received after the deadline will not be accepted.
 If you need information from a source outside of the SSC that you do not directly control, particularly a service available via the Internet, then we recommend obtaining this information well in advance of the deadline.
 You may update your submitted proposal as many times as you want prior to the deadline.
 If the SSC servers have started (or completed) processing of your proposal when the deadline is reached, the proposal will be accepted.
-There will be a clock on the SSC website that tells you what time it is at the SSC and you can therefore accurately gauge when the deadline is.

-If you experience computer or Internet problems just prior to the deadline such that you are not able to submit your proposal by 4:00 pm, send an email to the Helpdesk if possible (help@spitzer.caltech.edu) or call us immediately at 626-395-8000 (SSC central phone line) so that we can assist you.
+If you experience computer or Internet problems just prior to the deadline such that you are not able to submit your proposal by 2:00 pm, send an email to the Helpdesk if possible (help@spitzer.caltech.edu) or call us immediately at 626-395-8000 (SSC central phone line) so that we can assist you.